 But only a belilaced cellar hole,

 There is a very small field there.
-Then there is a house made by children as a make-believe playhouse in which there are some dishes and toys of the children.
-The traveller may regret the grown-up people’s interest in illusory joys in big things, and see how children feel glad with very small things.
+Then there is a house made by children as a make-believe playhouse in which there are some dishes and toys for the children.
+The traveler may regret the grown-up people’s interest in illusory joys in big things, and see how children feel glad about very small things.

 Now slowly closing like a dent in dough.

 Will leave their tatters hung on barb and thorn.)

 From the children’s playhouse, the traveler is directed to proceed to a real deserted house meant for the grown-ups, from where he may be led to a cold brook which used to supply water to the house, and which is his destination.
 This brook is cold, but ‘very near its source’.
 It is high and deep enough not to make much sound.
 The poet here seems to refer to the pure original source or form or the condition of life found existing in New England.

 I have kept hidden in the instep arch

 The poet-speaker tells the traveler that he has kept a drinking bowl (goblet) hidden in a hollow joint in the stem of a cedar tree growing by the side of the brook.
 This is a broken goblet that the speaker has stolen from the children’s playhouse.
 It is like the Holy Grail.
 This goblet has been kept under the influence of a spell so that no wrong or undeserving person may find it out, and be saved by drinking from it.
 Pointing to the brook and the water contained in it, the poet directs the traveler to drink from it with the help of that broken goblet and to get rid of the confusion of life troubling him.
 The poet refers to the salvation that can be achieved by going back to the source of spiritual strength that lies in the past.